What, you're still here?

 This worldwide print, airport and outdoor campaign married existential business questions with striking in-camera Smarter Planet illustrations to stop and grab disruption-worn business executives by the lapels.

-When a coalition of environmental groups wanted rally the youth vote to put pressure on Congress for climate reform, CO2sequence was born.
+When a coalition of environmental groups wanted to rally the youth vote for climate reform, CO2sequence was born.
 We blanketed college campuses with stickers, posters and newspaper ads that would encourage environmentally-minded students to rise up in in support of clean energy legislation.

 VIRTUAL CLIMATE RALLY - INNOVATION